-- If a child develops any symptoms of acute respiratory infection including cough, fever, or shortness of breath while in the care facility, a staff member will need to take them to the place that is planned for isolation.
+- 1. If a child develops any symptoms of acute respiratory infection including cough, fever, or shortness of breath while in the care facility, a staff member will need to take them to the place that is planned for isolation.
 This should be a room if possible but if that is not possible it should be place 2m away from others in the room.
-The place chosen should if possible be one that can be ventilated by opening a window or door. - Note that a temperature of 38°C should not be discounted on the basis that a child is teething.
-For information on teething see the link below: https://www2.hse.ie/wellbeing/child-health/baby-teething-and-gums.html - Call their parent or guardian and ask them to collect their child as soon as possible. - Remember the virus is spread mainly by droplets.
-Physical separation is enough to reduce risk of spread to others to a very large degree even if they are in the same room. - A staff member caring for a child waiting for pick-up will need to be prepared to have contact with the child as necessary.
+The place chosen should if possible be one that can be ventilated by opening a window or door; - 2.
+Note that a temperature of 38°C should not be discounted on the basis that a child is teething.
+For information on teething see the link below: https://www2.hse.ie/wellbeing/child-health/baby-teething-and-gums.html - 3.
+Call their parent or guardian and ask them to collect their child as soon as possible: - a.
+Physical separation and reasonable ventilation is enough to reduce risk of spread to others to a very large degree even if they are in the same room; - A staff member caring for a child waiting for pick-up will need to be prepared to have contact with the child as necessary.
+If there are staff members who have significant vaccine protection (as per guidelines) the risk of infection is lower if they undertake this role; - c.
 The childcare worker should wear a surgical mask.
 Staff members may prefer to wear gloves in this situation although they are not strictly necessary as the virus does not pass through skin.
 Whether gloves are worn or not it is essential to avoid touching your own nose, mouth or eyes while caring for a symptomatic child and to perform hand hygiene.
-If gloves are used, you must perform hand hygiene immediately after removal and safe disposal of gloves. - Where possible and consistent with comfort and security the staff member should increase ventilation in the area. - If a member of staff has helped someone with symptoms, they do not need to go home unless they develop symptoms themselves or unless they are subsequently advised to do so by public health. - If a staff member develops symptoms of acute respiratory infection including cough, fever or shortness of breath while in the care facility ask them to go home without delay and contact their GP by telephone. - They should remain 2 m away from others if possible. - They should avoid touching people, surfaces and objects and be advised to cover their mouth and nose with a disposable tissue when they cough or sneeze and put the tissue in the bin.
-If you don't have any tissues available, they should cough and sneeze into the crook of their elbow. - o If they can tolerate doing so, they should wear a surgical mask. - o If they must wait, then they should do so in an office or other area away from others and increase ventilation where possible. - o If they need to use toilet facilities they should wipe contact surfaces clean and clean their hands after attending the toilet. - In an emergency, call the ambulance, and explain that the child or staff member is unwell with symptoms of COVID-19.
+If gloves are used, you must perform hand hygiene immediately after removal and safe disposal of gloves; - d.
+Where possible and consistent with comfort and security the staff member should increase ventilation in the area; - e.
+If a member of staff has helped someone with symptoms, they do not need to go home unless they develop symptoms themselves or unless they are subsequently advised to do so by public health. - 4.
+If a staff member develops symptoms of acute respiratory infection including cough, fever or shortness of breath while in the care facility ask them to go home without delay and contact their GP by telephone: - a.
+They should remain 2 m away from others if possible; - b.
+They should avoid touching people, surfaces and objects and be advised to cover their mouth and nose with a disposable tissue when they cough or sneeze and put the tissue in the bin.
+If you don't have any tissues available, they should cough and sneeze into the crook of their elbow; - c.
+If they can tolerate doing so, they should wear a surgical mask; - d.
+If they must wait, then they should do so in an office or other area away from others and increase ventilation where possible; - e.
+If they need to use toilet facilities they should wipe contact surfaces clean and clean their hands after attending the toilet. - 5.
+In an emergency, call the ambulance, and explain that the child or staff member is unwell with symptoms of COVID-19;